-- Manage and cultivate relationships with best practice organizations and professional bodies involved in six sigma, rganizational excellence, agile, lean. - Publicly represent the organization with the media and conferences to create external branding around the progress made.
-This is designed to attract like minded individuals to apply for positions in the organization.
+- Manage and cultivate relationships with best practice organizations and professional bodies involved in Six Sigma, Organizational Excellence, Agile, and Lean. - Publicly represent the organization with the media and conferences to create external branding around the progress made.
+This is designed to attract like-minded individuals to apply for positions in the organization.